raeandres/stl-listing-review-fetching-service/Readme.md

 }
 ```

-### 3. Submit Reviews for Analysis
+### 3. Analyze Reviews

 **POST** `/api/analyze`

-Analyze a list of reviews to find the top 3 most positive ones.
+Analyze a list of reviews to find the top 5 most positive ones.

 **Request Body:**